salesforce/sfdx-lwc-jest/README.md

 ### Lightning Namespaced Component Stubs

-This package ships with stubs for the `lightning` base components.
-They are located in the `src/lightning-stubs` directory.
-These stubs will automatically get used when running tests through `lwc-jest`.
-You can override the default provided stub for your project by overriding the `moduleNameMapper` config as described below in the [Other Component Mocks](#other-component-mocks) section.
+This package installs stubs for the `lightning` base components to the `src/lightning-stubs` directory.
+These stubs are used automatically when running tests through `lwc-jest`.
+To override the default stub provided for your project, override the `moduleNameMapper` config as described in [Other Component Mocks](#other-component-mocks).

 ### Other Component Mocks